almuspik/inventory-management/README.md

 This is an Inventory Management System built with Python, using `pandas` for managing inventory data and `tkinter` for the graphical user interface (GUI).
 The system allows users to add, update, display, and remove items in the inventory, and it saves the data to an Excel file (`inventory.xlsx`).

+## Tools Used

+- **Python**: The programming language used to build the application.
+- **Tkinter**: A built-in Python library used for creating the graphical user interface (GUI).
+- **Pandas**: A powerful Python library for data manipulation and analysis, used here to manage and store the inventory data.
+- **Openpyxl**: A Python library for reading and writing Excel files, used for storing the inventory data in `.xlsx` format.

 ## Features

 - **Load Inventory**: Load inventory from an existing Excel file or create a new empty inventory.